Faster Randomized Methods for Orthogonality Constrained Problems: Introduction

 \section{Introduction}

-Matrix sketching has recently emerged as a powerful tool for accelerating the solution of many important matrix computations, with widespread use throughout data science and computational science.
+Matrix sketching has recently emerged as a powerful tool for accelerating the solution of many important matrix computations, with widespread use throughout machine learning and data science.
 Important examples of matrix computations that have been accelerated using matrix sketching include linear regression, low rank approximation, and principal component analysis (see recent surveys \cite{woodruff2014sketching,yang2016implementing}).
 Matrix sketching is one of the main techniques used in so-called \emph{Randomized Numerical Linear Algebra}.

 Roughly speaking, matrix sketching provides a transformation that embeds a high dimensional space in a lower dimensional space, while preserving some desired properties of the high dimensional space \cite{woodruff2014sketching}.
 There are several ways in which such an embedding can be used.
 The most popular approach is \emph{sketch-and-solve}, in which matrix sketching is used to form a smaller problem.
 That is, sketch-and-solve based algorithms attempt to find a ``good'' approximate solution by sketching the input problem so that with high probability the exact solution of the sketched problem is a good approximate solution to the original problem.
 For example, the sketch-and-solve approach for solving unconstrained overdetermined linear regression problem, i.e., $\min_{\w}\TNorm{\matX\w-\y}$, where $\matX\in\R^{n\times d}$ ($n\geq d$) is assumed to be full rank matrix, is to randomly generate a matrix $\matS\in\R^{s\times n}$ and solve the reduced size problem $\min_{\w}\TNorm{\matS\matX\w-\matS\y}$~\cite{drineas2011faster}.
 If $\matS$ is chosen appropriately, then with high probability the solution of the sketched problem, $\hat{\w}$, is close to the exact solution, $\w^{\star}$, in the sense that the inequality $\TNorm{\matX\hat{\w}-\y}\leq(1+\varepsilon)\TNorm{\matX\w^{\star}-\y}$ holds, and that $\matS\matX$ and $\matS\y$ can be computed quickly.